A frequent reader of the blog sent me the following inquiry.

 Do hitters need topspin?

 Before I wrap this post up, it’s worth asking the question whether hitters even need topspin.
 I’ve seen stuff from Gold Medal Squared which suggests there isn’t enough distance involved in hitting for topspin to effect ball trajectory.
-I’d need to see some science on that, though, as my eyes suggest otherwise.
+I’d need to see some science on that, however, as my eyes suggest otherwise.

 The reality, though, is that if you can reach high enough and hit the ball with sufficient downward trajectory, spin doesn’t matter at all.
 Think about a middle hitting a quick attack down at the 3m line.
 Certainly no spin necessary there!